 It seems that keeping chickens is becoming very popular.
-Quite a few of our friends have chickens, and they supply us with fresh eggs.
-But having fresh eggs is just one of the great reasons to keep backyard chickens.
+Quite a few of our friends have chickens, and they supply them with fresh eggs.
+But having fresh eggs is just one of the great reasons for keeping chickens in the backyard.
 Here are a few more.

 Some of the advantages of keeping chickens

 Children learn responsibility and the source of eggs

 Instead of your children thinking everything comes from the supermarket, they will learn that chickens lay the eggs they eat.
 This will give them a sense of responsibility as they help out with feeding the chickens and collecting the eggs.
 It will also be exciting for them when they see the chickens laying their eggs.
 It may also encourage them to grow their own fruits and vegetables.